-As of September 30, 2018, the Company reported cash of \$5,718,535 (December 31, 2017 - \$3,813,666) and working capital of \$8,810,129 (December 31, 2017 - \$4,672,392).
+As of December 31, 2018, the Company reported cash of \$5,314,938 (December 31, 2017 - \$3,813,666) and working capital of \$7,041,747 (December 31, 2017 - \$4,672,392).

-Given the nature of the Company's operations, which consists of investing in applicants for medical marijuana licences and the exploration and evaluation of mineral properties, the most relevant financial information relates primarily to current liquidity, solvency, and planned expenditures.
-The Company's financial success is dependent upon the extent to which it can complete the facility build out to obtain a medical marijuana license and/or discover mineralization on the exploration properties.
+Given the nature of the Company's operations, which consists of investing in applicants for medical marijuana licences, the most relevant financial information relates primarily to current liquidity, solvency, and planned expenditures.
+The Company's financial success is dependent upon the extent to which it can complete the facility build out to obtain a medical marijuana license.
 Such development may take years to complete and the amount of resulting income, if any, is difficult to determine.